ShobiStassen/VIA/README.md

 * 3.a **General input** format and wrapper function
 * 3.b **General disconnected** trajectories wrapper function

-We also provide a [test script](https://github.com/ShobiStassen/VIA/blob/master/test_pyVIA.py) for some of the examples, please change the foldername accordingly to the folder containing relevant data files
 ------------------------------------------------------
 ### 1.a/b Toy data (Multifurcation and Disconnected)
 Two examples [toy datasets](https://github.com/ShobiStassen/VIA/tree/master/Datasets)  with annotations are generated using DynToy are provided.